mrs-kls/uv-k5-firmware-custom-MOD-2/README.md

 * (as previous) to cancel scanning, press EXIT
 * (as previous) when stopped on an active channel, press Menu to stop scanning and stay on the channel
 * (as previous) to change direction, press up / down
+* If the radio is tuned to a channel and the active ScanList is turned off, the radio will continue scanning

 ## Lockouts
 The scanner can be set to permanently exclude (lockout/skip) channels from all lists